 Crumble base and topping

 - Mix raspberry filling ingredients together.
-Combine the thawed raspberries, sugar, lemon juice and cornflour in a medium bowl and mix until combined.
-Add the raspberries mixture into your baking pan onto the chocolate ganache and spread evenly.
+Combine the thawed raspberries, sugar, lemon juice and cornflour into a medium bowl and mix until combined.
+(See notes below on thawing raspberries)

 - Add the remaining oatmeal crumble and bake.
 Scatter your remaining crumble mixture over the chocolate and raspberries, and then scatter over the remaining chocolate.
-Bake in the preheated oven for 25-30 minutes until the crumble is golden brown and the raspberry filling is oozing.
+Bake in the preheated oven for 30-35 minutes until the crumble is golden brown and the raspberry filling is oozing and bubbling.

-- Remove from the oven and cool for a couple of hours to chill sufficiently and not fall apart when you lift them out of the baking pan.
+- To serve.
+Remove from the oven and cool for a couple of hours to chill sufficiently and not fall apart when you lift them out of the baking pan.
 Wait until the filling has set before using the paper sling to lift the bars out of the pan onto a chopping board and slicing and serving.
 (Chill in the refrigerator for a couple of hours for nice and neat slices).

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.